Updated September 15, 2021|6 min read

-If your license has been suspended because of a DUI conviction, you may have to ask your insurance carrier for a form called an SR-22, which proves to your state that you have auto insurance, usually a requirement for you to get your license back.
+If your license has been suspended because of a DUI conviction, you may have to ask your insurance carrier for a form called an SR-22, which proves to your state that you have auto insurance, and is usually a requirement for you to get your license back.
 SR-22 insurance isn’t a separate car insurance policy, it’s just regular auto insurance, but you must notify the insurance company that you need an SR-22.